There is confusion about the definition of child molestation. Therefore, we are here to clear up any vagueness or uncertainties about the definition.

 If the defendant had a close relationship (family member) and it occurred over the clothing and one count, it's punishable by 3 to 8 years in prison.
 If the defendant was a family member, and if it occurred under the clothing and on one count, it's punishable by 7 to 12 years imprisonment.

-While child pornography charges are a type of child sexual abuse, the production, reproduction, distribution and possession of child pornography is a separate offense and punished differently than child molestation.
 To learn more about child molestation charges in Rhode Island, contact a member of our legal team at the Law Offices of Robert H. Humphrey.